PhonologicalCorpusTools/CorpusTools/docs/source/downloading_and_installing.rst

 #.
 Go to the `PCT releases page`_.
 #.
 Click on the link for your operating system with the highest number (= most recent version).
-   As of June 2015, that is 1.1.
+   As of July 2016, that is 1.2.

 Windows Installer
 =================

 #.
 NOTE: This method requires that you are running a 64-bit version of windows.
    You can check this in Control Panel -> System and Security -> System.
 #.
-Download the file called “corpustools-1.1.0-amd64.msi” (or similar,
+Download the file called “corpustools-1.2.0-amd64.msi” (or similar,
    for a more recent version), by clicking or right-clicking on the link.
    This is an installer program.
 #.
 Run the downloaded installer program by double-clicking on it, wherever